 An Instagram in-app payments feature was just added early this month.

-This new feature allows users to make purchases on Instagram.
+This new feature allows social media users to make purchases on Instagram.
 How?
 Users can add a credit/debit card to their account, with a pin for security.
 After they set-up and verify the accounts, users can make purchases through their Instagram account.

 Instagram hasn’t stated when it plans to roll out this service.